|Nutrition Facts (per serving)|

 Place the chicken in a shallow glass baking dish and brush with part of the marinade.

-Note: These chicken wings can also be deep-fried: toss the wings in a flour/cornstarch batter (use as much cornstarch/flour as needed, keeping a 1 to 1 ratio between the two) so they are well coated and deep-fry until crispy and well cooked.
+Note: These chicken wings can also be deep-fried: toss the wings in a flour/cornstarch coating (use as much cornstarch/flour as needed, keeping a 1 to 1 ratio between the two) and deep-fry until crispy and well cooked.
 Drain on paper towels and toss in the marinade.